viboes/std-make/doc/proposal/meta/MetaHOF.md

 Checks if the result of invoking the class `T` with the arguments `Args...` is convertible to `R`.

-[Meta] provides a similar trait `meta::is_callable` that don't has the check for the result type.

 This trait follows the syntax and semantics of `std::is_callable`.

+[Meta] not supported to the author knowledge.

+[Boost.MPL] not supported to the author knowledge.

+[Boost.Hana] not supported to the author knowledge.

 #### `meta::is_type_constructor`